 Hero and the Warrior, and their related archetype, Willing Sacrifice.

-of the most prominent wars being fought today, that in Iraq, was formerly the
+It is ironic that one of the most prominent wars being fought today, that in Iraq, was formerly the

 battleground of the most courageous and valiant war horses, fighting perceived infidels

-Strozzi-Heckler and his wife Ariana own horse ranches where Ariana teaches equine experiential
+then as now. * Strozzi-Heckler and his wife Ariana own horse ranches where Ariana teaches equine experiential

 learning.
 The programs emphasize principles of somatics, martial arts, and the warrior spirit.

-A popular computer software product is named Code Warrior—evoking the notion that nerdy little guys
+A popular computer software product is named Code Warriorevoking the notion that nerdy little guys

 who write code (computer programs) are capturing the warrior spirit.

-The Tarot is a deck of 78 cards that, differentiating their upright from
+| the archetypal mythology of horses Copyright 2004-2021 Beverley Kane, MD Page 15 of 20 HORSES IN THE TAROTMYSTICAL CHIVALRY The Tarot is a deck of 78 cards that, differentiating their upright from

 reversed positions, depict 156 conditions of the psyche.
 The history of